Weather

 What to Do

-It would be a mistake to travel to Japan in March and not seek out a hanami (in fact, you probably won't need to seek one out, as they will be obvious!).
-The Japanese are fanatical about their flowers, and the delicate pink sakura flower is a symbol of the country.
-At hanamis, people set out rugs or tarpaulins beneath the trees in parks and temples and celebrate the spring with food and drink (in Japan, there's always a lot of drink!).
-More southern parts of the country, such as Kyushu and western Honshu, may see their first sakura blooms in mid-March, followed by a 'wave' up the country into April.
+It would be a mistake to travel to Japan in March and not seek out a hanami (in fact, you probably won't need to seek one out, as they'll be obvious!).
+The Japanese are fanatical about their flowers, and the delicate pink sakura blossom is a symbol of the country.
+At these cherry blossom festivals, people set out rugs or tarpaulins beneath the trees in parks and temples, and celebrate the spring with food and drink.
+More southern parts of the country, such as Kyushu and western Honshu, may see their first sakura blooms in mid-March, followed by a "wave" up the country into April.

 March Events

 AnimeJapan, Tokyo.
-If you're into anime, you won't want to miss AnimeJapan, one of the largest anime events in the country.
+If you're into animé, you won't want to miss AnimeJapan, one of the largest such events in the country.
 It's usually held for a few days in late March.

 Hinamatsuri.
-Every year on March 3rd, homes, shrines, and other public areas are decorated with traditionally-dressed dolls, celebrating Girls' Day.
+Every year on March 3, homes, shrines, and other public areas are decorated with traditionally dressed dolls, celebrating Girls' Day.

 Traveling to Japan in March?
 Check out these great itineraries

-Cities & Islands of Japan: Tokyo, Osaka, Nagasaki, & More - 10 Days.
-This 10-day trip will take you to Tokyo and Osaka, as well as some of the lesser known islands surrounding the main islands.
-Star gaze on Hachijojima, check out the volcano within a volcano on Aogashima, and more.
+Cities & Islands of Japan: Tokyo, Osaka, Nagasaki & More - 10 Days.
+This 10-day trip will take you to Tokyo and Osaka, as well as some of the lesser-known surrounding islands.
+Stargaze on Hachijojima, check out the volcano within a volcano on Aogashima, and more.

-Explore Japan: Tokyo, Nikko, Hakone, & Kyoto - 10 Days.
-Along with two major cities–modern Tokyo and traditional Kyoto–this itinerary also takes you to the beautiful mountainside areas of Nikko and Hakone.
-A mixture of old-meets-new Japan, this trip has all you need to experience multiple sides of the country.
+Explore Japan: Tokyo, Nikko, Hakone & Kyoto - 10 Days.
+This itinerary includes two major cities—modern Tokyo and traditional Kyoto—and the beautiful mountainside areas of Nikko and Hakone.
+A mixture of old-meets-new Japan, this trip has everything you need to experience multiple sides of the country.

 More Helpful Information